noseka1/openshift-auto-upi/README.md

 ## Installing Web Server

-Provision Web server on the Helper host using Ansible:
+Web server is used to host installation artifacts such as ignition files and machine images.
+You can provision a Web server on the Helper host using Ansible:

 ```
 $ ansible-playbook web_server.yml